 A fair number of online commenters at The Times agreed with his assessment.

 Somewhat to my surprise, however, a great many (and a great many who self-identified as ‘liberals’ whose hopes for her were high, then disappointed) did not; and they put some great effort into expounding on all the flaws of her career and her campaign that contributed to her early departure.

-I had neither a great love nor a great hatred for Kamala Harris — I will admit I always thought she was over-rated but, then, that is true of a great many of the candidates running for President, including most of the white guys (Beto O’Rourke?
-Really?) — so I have not paid much attention to her and don’t have a strong opinion on what may or may not have doomed her chances.
+I had neither a great love nor a great hatred for Kamala Harris — I will admit I always (meaning from well before she ever officially declared her Presidential, or even her Senatorial, aspirations) thought she was over-rated (not to mention finding her policy platform generally disagreeable) but, then, that is true of a great many of the candidates running for President, including most of the white guys (Beto O’Rourke?
+Really?) — so I have not paid much attention to her campaign and don’t have a strong opinion on what may or may not have doomed her chances.

 But I do get tired of the seemingly compulsive need to blame everything bad that ever happens to some “marginalized” person on some “-ism” or other.
 Yes, those “-isms” exist.
 But so do normal human failings and random bad luck.
 There is no particular reason to presume that a woman or a “person of color” is any more immune to those than the rest of us.

 I wrote this as an e-mail to Mr. Blow.
 I have received no reply.